Ultra-Commerce-Staging/uc-authorizenet/docs/Authorize.net-Apple-Pay-Quick-Start.md

 # Authorize.net Apple Pay Quick Start

-Broadleaf Commerce offers an out-of-the-box Authorize.net solution that requires little configuration and is easily set up.
+Ultra Commerce offers an out-of-the-box Authorize.net solution that requires little configuration and is easily set up.
 The quick start solution implements the [Apple Pay](https://developer.authorize.net/api/reference/features/in-app.html#Apple_Pay) model offered by Authorize.net.
 This implementation should be useful for those with a simple checkout flow.